What is the Maine Home Court Act?

 These are the people who are listed on the child’s birth certificate or have been involved in a court or other case about the child.

 Getting the form "notarized" just means that a person called a Notary Public will witness you sign the form.
 They will sign and stamp it to prove to the court that it was you who signed it.
 Many towns have a notary.
 You can also find a notary at a bank or law office, or the court clerk's office.
-There might be a small fee, but some notaries do not charge.
+There might be a small fee, but some notaries do not charge a fee.

 PTLA #442